caltechlibrary/cait/README.md

 + genpages - a simple static page generator based on exported ArchivesSpace content
 + indexpages - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
 + servepages - a web service providing public search services and content browsing
-+ xlsximporter - a tool for turning Excel spreadsheets in .xlsx format into JSON files suitable for importing into ArchivesSpace
 + sitemapper - a simple tool to generate a sitemap.xml file from pages rendered with genpages

 ## Requirements